Junyi42/monst3r/README.md

 ```

-> **Update (12/15):** Using the non-batchified version of the global optimization, the memory usage has been significantly reduced.
-Now, it only requires approximately 23G VRAM to run the inference code on a 16:9 video consisting of 65 frames.
+> **Update (12/15):** Using the non-batchified version of the global optimization, the memory usage has been reduced.
+Now, it only requires ~23G VRAM to inference on a 65-frames 16:9 video.
+It is now slower, but we are **welcome to any PRs** to improve the memory-speed trade-off, e.g., using a window-wise optimization in function `forward_non_batchify()` instead of edge-wise.

 > Currently, it takes about 33G VRAM to run the inference code on a 16:9 video of 65 frames.
 Use less frames or disable the `flow_loss` could reduce the memory usage.
 We are **welcome to any PRs** to improve the memory efficiency (one reasonable way is to implement window-wise optimzation in `optimizer.py`).